TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 ### Identifying optimal user parameters

+To estimate the optimal values for max_disappeared and max_distance, we analysed the ground truth tracks of the four series.

+To estimate the value for max_distance, we calculated the largest distance between any two points within any track for any flower in each of the four series.

+The maximum number of frames a flower track was lost and subsequently reappeared were xxx.

 To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we followed a step wise approach.
 First, we ran the tracking algorithm on each of the four image series with every combination of the following settings (3.179 combinations):

 max_disappeared = [0,10,20,30,40,50,60,70,80,90,100,110,120,130,140,150,160]